 Here are a few suggested variations, for if you'd like to spice it up, make it vegetarian, or create a thicker consistency.

-- Spicy - Try adding chili pepper flakes or cayenne pepper to instantly boost heat.
+- Spicy: Try adding chili pepper flakes or cayenne pepper for an instant boost of heat.
 Or add a 4-ounce can of diced jalapenos or 2-3 fresh jalapenos (or other hot pepper).

 The ultimate secret to good chili is TIME.
 Chili always tastes the best the next day because the flavors have had time to infuse.